umbralcalc/umbralcalc.github.io/_posts/stochadexIV.md

 \end{align}
 $$

 would be used to evaluate the optimal policy instead of the state value function $V_{{\sf t}}(X,z,\theta )$ that we are using above.
-We are able to use the latter here because the simulation model gives us explicit knowledge of the $P_{({\sf t}+1){\sf t}}(x'\vert X,z,A)$ distribution which is utilised by Eq.~(\ref{eq:joint-x-and-r}).
-When this model is not known, the state-action value function $Q_{{\sf t}}(X,A,z)$ must be learned explicitly through sample estimation from the measured state and experienced outcomes of actions taken by the agent.
+We are able to use the latter here because the simulation model gives us explicit knowledge of the $P_{({\sf t}+1){\sf t}}(x'\vert X,z,A)$ distribution which is utilised in the computation of $V_{{\sf t}}(X,z,\theta )$.
+When this model is not known, the state-action value function $Q_{{\sf t}}(X,A,z)$ must be learned explicitly through sample estimation from the measured state and experienced outcomes of the actions taken.

-Note that in most use cases, the state of real-world phenomena cannot be measured perfectly.
-So to enable any agent trained on simulated phenomena to potentially act in the real world, we will need to include a measurement process as part of the information retrieval step.
-This is the part where we can leverage our work in a previous article which develops an online learning system for stochastic process models.
+## Algorithm design and implementation

-When an agent takes an action to measure the state of the system (or when it is given measurements without needing to take action) there will typically be some uncertainty in how the history of measured real-world data $Y$ maps to the latent states of the system $X$ and its parameters $z$ at time ${\sf t}+1$.
-It is natural, then, to represent this uncertainty with a posterior probability distribution ${\cal P}_{{\sf t}+1}(X,z\vert Y)$ as we did in the previous article.
+We're now ready to discuss how we will embed the optimal action learning algorithm described in the previous section in the computational graph structure of the stochadex simulation itself.

-## Algorithm designs
+**Continue editing from here...**

-**Best solution to this optimisation problem appears to the Streaming Evolution Strategies (CMA-ES) [@beyer2017simplify] using Cumulative discounted Rewards computed via Monte Carlo Rollouts.
-Work from this...**
+Best solution to this optimisation problem appears to the Streaming Evolution Strategies (CMA-ES) [@beyer2017simplify] using Cumulative discounted Rewards computed via Monte Carlo Rollouts.
+Work from this...

 Talk about the utility of the model-based online learning approach in the case of partially observed systems [@aastrom1965optimal].
 Also look into the overlaps with this approach and Thompson sampling for exploration --- discuss here.
 Looking at a stochastic policy iteration algorithm here combined with Monte Carlo rollouts.

-## Software design
+Note that, in most use cases, the state of real-world phenomena cannot be measured perfectly.
+So in order to use simulated phenomena to potentially act in the real world, one typically will need to include a measurement process as part of the information retrieval step.
+For this we could leverage our work in a previous article [@stochadexIII-2024] which develops an online learning system for stochastic process models.
+The partitioning structure of stochadex simulations should make adding this capability on to the action-taking algorithms described in this article extremely easy, and we anticipate many interesting applications to projects in the future.

 ## References